OxfordLocal

 Getting here

 A 10-minute walk north from the centre, via Beaumont Street (past the Ashmolean) or through Somerville College.
-The 6 bus runs along Walton Street.
+The North Parade Market runs fortnightly on the eastern edge of the area.

 Places in Jericho